anytizer/sargam-blog.lmms/README.md

 To ease the user, I create a random lyrics per letter once while you generate your melody.
 And, this lyrics is preseved in your work.

-If you generate ABABCB song structure there, will be repeatitions of the notations.
+If you generate ABABCB song structure, there will be repeatitions of the notations.
-Hence, if you were lucky to get more pleasing notation, you can recognize it through out rest of the the song.
+Hence, if you are lucky enough to get more pleasing notation, you can recognize it through out rest of the the song.

 For example, the [song structure](https://en.wikipedia.org/wiki/Song_structure) ABABCB would give: